The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/leveling-guide.md

 New action: Stalwart Soul.
 This is the second hit of your AoE combo, and yes, that's a gap of 57 levels in between.
 Stalwart Soul will ramp up your mana generation enough to use TBN on cooldown with a little bit of surplus.
 Feel free to dump mana at the start of a pull before reverting to the priority system of reserving your mana for TBN and using your Dark Arts proc for your Floods.

-Stalwart Soul can also opens up a more advanced technique for getting five GCD Blood Weapon windows outside of Delirium by banking 100 blood and using Unleash -> Blood Weapon -> Quietus -> Quietus -> Stalwart Soul-> Quietus->Unleash.
+Stalwart Soul can also opens up a more advanced technique for getting five GCD Blood Weapon windows outside of Delirium by banking 100 Blood and using Unleash -> Blood Weapon -> Quietus -> Quietus -> Stalwart Soul-> Quietus -> Unleash.

-* Souleater combo on 1 target.
+* Souleater combo on one target.
 * Stalwart Soul combo (Unleash -> Stalwart Soul) on 2+ targets.
 * Edge of Darkness on 1-2 targets.
 * Flood of Darkness on 3+ targets.